← Back to work

 Low-Fidelity Wireframes

-I created wireframes focusing on the core screens — calendar interface for event browsing, events listing with filters, and detailed event information pages — all designed mobile-first.
+I wireframed the core screens - a calendar interface for browsing events, an events listing with filters, and detailed event pages - all designed mobile-first before adding visuals.

 6/7